bodecci/swish_project_1/README.md

 run `terraform apply` and enter yes

-this will create the namespace: swish-proj and create the deployment `python-r-app` with 2 replicas.
+this will create the namespace: swish-proj and create the deployment `python-r-app` with 2 replicas and create a service that exposes the deployment.

+One can also expose a deployment by running.
+This creates a service.
+`kubectl expose deployment <deployment-name> --type=NodePort --port=8080 --target-port=8080`
+But it is better to use the Kubernetes declarative method used in the terraform cmds above.

 ### Current Build Time
 The build time for the current Dockerfile is **674.4 seconds**.